 - Microfilm Reader

 - Optelec Low-Vision Reader

-We have a small meeting room which has a maximum occupancy of 6 and a large meeting room which can hold up to 80 people.
-Both of these rooms are available to be booked free of charge for community or not-for-profit groups.
+The Creativity Commons area in Nanaimo Harbourfront has a small meeting room with maximum capacity of 6, a medium meeting room with maximum capacity of 15, and a large meeting room with maximum capacity of 80 people.
+All of these rooms are available to be booked free of charge for community or not-for-profit groups.
 For-profit groups are able to book the rooms for $30/hour.
 Groups are not allowed to sell products or charge admission for events on library property.

 The rooms are available during library hours which are:

 Monday – Thursday: 10:00 am – 8:00 pm

 Sunday (some locations): 12:30 pm – 4:00 pm

 We can book up to 3 months in advance and we limit groups to 2 uses per month.

 - Library Manager – Anthony Martin

 - Customer Services Librarian – Adult Services – April Ripley